TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 </br>

-##  How could we actually optimise for performance in Lambda (while still taking the costs into consideration)?
+###  How could we actually optimise for performance in Lambda (while taking costs into consideration)?

 We had two options at hand:-